The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Analysis

 \section{Analysis}

-In this Section, we present our analysis technique to constrain protoplanetary disk parameters.
+In this section, we present our analysis technique to constrain protoplanetary-disk parameters.
 Choosing a proper parametric model, it is possible to reproduce the channel maps (or their integrated maps) with high fidelity, and to interpret the best-fit parameters that maximize the specified likelihood (\citealt{Teague2018}, \citealt{Pinte2018}, \citealt{Casassus2019}, \citealt{Izquierdo2021}).

 We performed our analysis using the software \verb|csalt| (Andrews et al., in prep.), which allows robust inference on model parameters using visibility fitting.
-In this work, we present the first large-scale application of \verb|csalt| to fit and extract information from moderate angular resolution ALMA observations.
-For each model calculation, we generate a set of model visibility spectra in the kinematic local standard of rest (LSRK) frequencies at each timestamp, convolve with the spectral response function (SRF) of the ALMA correlator, and then calculate a likelihood that explicitly treats the spectral covariance following \cite{Loomis_2018}.
+In this work, we present the first large-scale application of \verb|csalt| to fit and extract information from moderate-angular-resolution ALMA observations.
+For each model calculation, we generated a set of model visibility spectra in the kinematic Local Standard of Rest (LSRK) frequencies at each timestamp, convolved it with the spectral response function (SRF) of the ALMA correlator, and then calculated a likelihood that explicitly treats the spectral covariance following \cite{Loomis_2018}.
 Finally, for user-specified priors, we sampled the posterior space using \verb|emcee| (\citealt{Foreman_2013}).